R3Dki/R3Dki/README.md

   <h1>👤About me👤</h1>
 <!--</summary>-->

-- I'm 19.
+- I'm 20.
 - I live in Sicily, 🇮🇹Italy🇮🇹.
-- I am a University Student at UniCT studying Software Engineering.
+- I'm a CS Student at UniCT.
-- I simply like to code and have fun. :)
+- I like to code, have fun and live a good life. :)
 <details>
 <summary><h3>🔬In Depth Description🔭</h3></summary>
 <blockquote>
-  I'm a 19 y.o. who likes to code.
+  I'm a 20 y.o. who likes writes programs for fun.

-  I started using computers when i was very young(≈2 y.o.) and couldn't read yet, afterwards when i started going to middle school i started making a few Batch scripts until i started learning HTML and CSS all by myself.
-Later i started messing around with C# and C++ and managed to learn them.
+  I started using computers when I was very young(≈2 y.o.) and couldn't even read yet, during middle school I started making a few batch scripts until HTML, CSS and JS got my attention.
+Later I started messing around with C# and C++ and managed to learn them fairly quickly.

-  After many years and lots of videos and docs read I became who I am now and by doing so I've also learned a lot of programming languages.
+  After many years of playing with programming languages and computers I managed to gain quite a lot of knowledge and experience which allowed me to pass many university exams almost without studying (literally).

-  Currently I'm attending the first year of University in Computer Science.
+  Currently I'm a second year student.
 </blockquote>
 </details>
 <!--Programming Languages-->